richgo/richjames.tech/src/pages/blog/2020-11-15-enterprise-jamstack.md

 Nationwide began our journey with a decoupled CMS back in 2018, in line with the release of Sitecore's JSS SDK.
 During development one thing stood out: there was increased complexity because of the mixture of technologies.
 Sitecore's preferred deployment is Azure App Service but Nationwide's microservices all run in Kubernetes, on Linux.
 This created a natural solution boundary for us: Sitecore, run as a service, is built and deployed separately from the front end React application and associated business microservices.
 So more pipelines, more automation and more complexity.

 Taking a new architecture into production is always going to be a bit nerve wracking.
 Moving to a DevOps model (Site Reliability Engineering) where you are also responsible for running that system makes it even more so.
+This is where Jamstack can really help.

 The operational beauty of Jamstack is twofold: